FAQs for Master's programmes

 In addition to the guidance available on our website, we also hold regular information sessions both online and on-campus throughout the year where we would be happy to discuss your suitability in more detail.

 If you would like your GMAT/GRE results to be taken into consideration, we recommend you provide the score report at the point that you submit your application.
 We cannot guarantee that your GMAT results will be considered if they are not submitted with the rest of your application materials.
-Please note that we do not need to receive a hard copy of your GMAT/GRE test results.
+Please note that we do not need to receive the original paper copy of your GMAT/GRE test results.
 If you have sat the exam, please attach a scanned copy of the score report with your application.

 No. This is to ensure that all our students are able to gain maximum benefit from their programme by being able to interact effectively with teaching staff and other students.

 Please note that English language interviews are available to admitted students who have been or will be awarded a degree from an English speaking country and have studied in an English speaking country for a minimum of one year.
 Please refer to the English Language Requirements page to see if you meet the eligibility criteria for an English language interview.

 The majority of the MSc programmes require a minimum of an Upper Second Class Honours degree (or international equivalent) to be admitted.
 While work experience can add weight to an application, this would not be considered in place of meeting the academic requirement, regardless of how lengthy the experience has been.

 The exceptions to this are MSc International Health Management and MSc Business Analytics (online delivery, part-time).
 Please refer to the programme’s entry requirements for more detailed information.

 We may consider candidates applying to MSc Business Analytics (online delivery, part-time) with non-traditional qualifications and backgrounds, on the basis of highly relevant work experience or demonstrated interest.